 But the Thais were even worse

 On the last night, we went shopping at a massive discount shop called Krishna.
 We hadn’t had a lot of shopping time earlier so people went crazy here.
 We were permitted 90 minutes there, though it was already getting late.
 Some Thais just decided to ignore the curfew and showed up back on the bus very late, ranging from 30 to 80 minutes.
 Some people were quite pissed off.
 We got back to the hotel at midnight and had left the hotel 9am in the morning.
 See what I mean about the action-packed holiday…

 We also got to try wonderful teas and coffee at Bali Pulina Agro Tourism.
 Samples were free and the view was beautiful.
 What I didn’t like, though, when I noticed they had civet cats in small cages on display.
 Civet cats are fed coffee cherries which is further processed into high-quality coffee.
 To me, this stinks of animal cruelty and hence, next time I wouldn’t come to this place.
 I’d prefer civet cats free and my coffee just as it is.

 As you can see, my holiday was full of ups and downs.
-I fell in love with Bali so, in that sense, it was worth it but I realised I’d never again do a group tour, at least not with my colleagues.
+I fell in love with Bali so, in that sense, it was worth it but I realized I’d never again do a group tour, at least not with my colleagues.
 If you want to know more about my school and how I ended up teaching there, have a look at this post or this one to learn about the surprises you will face when teaching in Thailand.